he44/EfficientNet-UNet/README.md

 @DONE check the efficientnet from Keras with the panda image above, making sure it actually has pre-trained weights

-@TODO find some segmentation sets to test the model
+@DONE find some segmentation sets to test the model

+@TODO understand how to use coco